 Strengthening accountability for women and girls in Afghanistan

-Against this backdrop, engaging with women and men is critical to ensuring the humanitarian response is tailored to their respective needs and priorities.
-To strengthen accountability to women and girls in Afghanistan, in September 2023, Ground Truth Solutions and Salma Consulting completed our third round of data collection with support from UN Women and the Gender in Humanitarian Action Working Group.
+Against this backdrop, engaging both women and men facing humanitarian crisis is essential to ensuring that the humanitarian response reflects their distinct needs and priorities.
+To strengthen accountability to women and girls, Ground Truth Solutions, in collaboration with Salma Consulting and with support from UN Women and the Gender in Humanitarian Action Working Group, has conducted four rounds of data collection since 2022, gathering insights from women and men across Afghanistan about their humanitarian experiences and needs.

-Ground Truth Solutions and Salma consulting, funded by UN Women, set out to understand the views of women and men on humanitarian aid and how it is provided through quantitative household surveys and qualitative interviews.
-We target the general population, as the vast majority of the population in Afghanistan is considered to be in need of humanitarian assistance to survive.
-By asking communities in Afghanistan for their views on gender norms, access to, and quality of humanitarian assistance – especially for women – and working together with aid providers, donors, and policy makers, there is a chance to meet three objectives:
+Ground Truth Solutions and Salma consulting have been tracking the views of women and men on humanitarian aid and how it is provided through quantitative surveys and qualitative interviews since 2022.
+The research targets the general population, as the vast majority of the population in Afghanistan is in need of humanitarian assistance.
+By asking communities in Afghanistan for their views on gender norms, humanitarian assistance, protection concerns, and disaster preparedness and working together with aid providers, donors, and policy makers to act on what we hear, we can advance three key objectives:

 • Understand how to best respond to specific priorities, capacities, and needs of women and girls, supporting practical recommendations for the Gender in Humanitarian Action (GiHA) working group members and the humanitarian response more broadly

-We started the exercise with informal consultations with gender-experts, working groups, in-country humanitarian actors.
+We started the exercise with informal consultations with gender specialists, working groups and in-country humanitarian actors.
 In these conversations we discussed information needs, how people understand what gender-responsive humanitarian programming is, and if they had examples of best practice.
 We used these insights to inform our survey design and qualitative methodology.
-Working closely with UN Women and the Gender in Humanitarian Action (GiHA) working group members, we take a mixed-methods approach with the aim of co-producing actionable recommendations with and for humanitarian actors.
+Working closely with UN Women and the Gender in Humanitarian Action (GiHA) working group members, we take a mixed-methods approach with the aim of co-producing actionable recommendations with humanitarian actors.

-For the first round of data collection, we implemented almost household surveys and focus group discussions with women and men living in Afghanistan in November and December 2022.
-In these conversations, we aimed to get a broad understanding of perceptions on aid, gender-sensitive humanitarian programming, and about gender-norms more general.
+For the first round of data collection, we implemented surveys and focus group discussions with women and men living in Afghanistan in November and December 2022.
+In these conversations, we aimed to get a broad understanding of perceptions on aid, gender-sensitive humanitarian programming, and about gender norms more generally.

 Our second round of quantitative and qualitative data collection was completed in February and March 2023, after the nationwide ban on women non-governmental organisation (NGO) workers.
 The findings provided timely insight into the perceptions of women accessing aid without the availability of women aid workers.